-Well, here’s Sam!
-Make sure to bookmark this post or share it with someone it can help, it has some kickass templates you should save for your personal swipe-file:
+Here’s Sam!
+Make sure to bookmark this post or share it with someone it can help, it has some kickass templates you should save for your personal swipe file.

 What up friends?
-This is Sam, the founder of Hustle Con.
+This is Sam, the founder of Hustle Con and TheHustle.

 Last August, I wrote a post on Nev’s blog explaining how I hosted a conference made me $40,000 in 7 weeks.
 You people loved it.
-So, since Hustle Con is happening again this year on April 24th in San Francisco, I thought I’d teach you another cool lesson:
+So, I thought I’d teach you another cool lesson:

 How to get in touch with influencers.